syncfusion-content/asp.netmvc-docs/aspnetmvc/Splitter/Appearance-and-Styling.md

-The output for Splitter when EnableAutoResize is “True”.
+The output for Splitter when EnableAutoResize is “true”.